Do I use a Recommendation or Referral to send a patient to an allied health provider?

 • Record the TPP prescription identification number (unique to each prescription) in Connect Care (ideally in the comments field of the actual order).

-• Physician continue to protect the TPP (duplicate or triplicate) pad with its copy of the hand-written original.
+• Continue to protect the TPP (duplicate or triplicate) pad with its copy of the hand-written original.

 • Destroy any leftover copies or artefacts.